-Lee Plan Goal 21 protect the character of the entire community’s neighborhoods, natural resources, and quality of life while promoting new development along the SR 80 commercial corridor.
+Lee Plan Goal 21 protects the character of the entire community’s neighborhoods, natural resources, and quality of life while promoting new development along the SR 80 commercial corridor.

 Olga and State Route 80 (SR 80) Sub Areas